 We had a fabulous time—it was worth absolutely every penny—and we met some wonderful people, some of whom we still keep in touch with.

-DAY 2 – Breisach and the Black Forest
+Day 2: Breisach and the Black Forest

 Back to Breisach for lunch on the ship.
-Then, while some of our shipmates enjoyed an afternoon in town, we took an optional excursion to the quaint Alsatian town of Colmar.
-To see what our dining companions were raving about we took a short walk through Breisach after dinner.
-The ship set sail in the late evening.
+Then, while some of our shipmates enjoyed an afternoon in town, we took an optional excursion (read: extra cost) to the quaint Alsatian town of Colmar.
+Verdict: Serously worth it!

-DAY 4 – Heidelberg and Rüdesheim
+Day 4: Heidelberg and Rüdesheim

 This morning we sailed along the most scenic stretch of the Rhine, where castles overlook the river from their hilltop locations.
 This part of the Middle Rhine Valley is so beautiful that it is a UNESCO World Heritage Site.
 We’d also pass the famous Loreley Rock.